The Difference Between a Tea Kettle and a Teapot

 Difference between a tea kettle and a tea pot

-It has become apparent to me, in my time working in a tea shop, that not all people are aware of the difference between a tea kettle and a teapot.
-It is easy enough to confuse them.
-They both look sort of similar with a spout and a lid, they both have names which include the word tea, and they both contain hot water at some point in the tea making process.
-Confusing the two, however, can have dire consequences for yourself, your tea, and especially your tea pot.
+It has become apparent to me, in my time working in a tea shop, that not all people are aware of the difference between a tea kettle and a teapot, and we want to help with that 👍.
+Sure, it's easy enough to confuse them.
+They both look sort of similar with a spout and a lid.
+They both have names which include the word tea.
+And they both contain hot water at some point in the tea-making process.
+Confusing the two, however, can have dire consequences for yourself, your tea, and especially your teapot. 🫖

 When making tea using a teapot, you should have both a teapot and a tea kettle.
-A kettle is what you use to heat the water.
-You then pour the heated water into the teapot.
-The leaves should go in the teapot.
-The teapot is for steeping the tea.
-The leaves do not go in the tea kettle.
-The teapot should not go on the stove.
-To help clarify this process, we’ve created a simple infographic.
-Feel free to print it out, and hang it in your kitchen, to hopefully prevent damage to your tea, tea kettles, and especially tea pots.
-(We've heard stories..)
+A kettle is simply what you use to heat the water to be used in steeping your tea.
+You then pour the heated water into the teapot which should have an infuser in it.
+The leaves will go in the infuser in the teapot.
+The teapot and infuser are where the actual steeping of the tea occurs.
+The leaves do not go in the tea kettle at all and the teapot should not go on the stove.
+To help with this, we've created a little guide below.
+Please feel free to save this, print it out, or have it handy in your kitchen to hopefully keep you from damaging your tea, tea kettle, and your teapot.
+(We've heard stories... 😳)

 Older post Newer post